220124-JavaReactAzure/philip_wentworth_p0/readme.md

 ## User Stories

-As a user, I can:
+## CORE FEATURES: As a user, I can

 - register a new user account with the system (must be secured with a password)
 - login with my existing credentials